-- Columns (reinforced concrete jacketing, steel profile jacketing, steel encasement, fiber wrap overlays) - Beams (reinforced concrete jacketing, steel plate reinforcement, fiberwrap overlays)Beam Column joint (reinforced concrete jacketing, steel plate reinforcement, fiber wrap overlays) - o shear wall (increase of wall thickness) - 0 - Slab (increase of slab thickness, improving slab to wall connection) - Infilled partition wall (reinforce infilled walls and anchor them into the surrounding concrete frame members). - 2) Introduction of New structural elements
+- o Columns (reinforced concrete jacketing, steel profile jacketing, steel encasement, fiber wrap overlays) - Beams (reinforced concrete jacketing, steel plate reinforcement, fiber wrap overlays) Beam Column joint (reinforced concrete jacketing, steel plate reinforcement, fiber wrap overlays) - o shear wall (increase of wall thickness) - o Slab (increase of slab thickness, improving slab to wall connection)

+- o Infilled partition wall (reinforce infilled walls and anchor them into the surrounding concrete frame members). - 2) Introduction of New structural elements

-The lateral force capacity of an existing structure may be increased by adding new structural elements to resist part or all of the seismic forces of the structure, leaving the old structure to resist only that part of the seismic action for which it is judge reliable.
+The lateral force capacity of an existing structure may be increased by adding new structural elements to resist part or all of the seismic forces of the structure, leaving the old structure to resist only that part of the seismic action for which it is judged to be reliable.
 Newly added structural elements may be

-- shear walls in a frame or skeleton structure - o Infilled walls (reinforced concrete or masonry located in the plane of existing columns and beams) - wing walls (adding wall segments or wings on each side of an existing column)

-- o additional frames in a frame or skeleton structure - o trusses and diagonal bracing (steel or reinforced concrete) in a frame or skeleton structure b) Reducing seismic response of the building
+- o shear walls in a frame or skeleton structure - o infilled walls (reinforced concrete or masonry located in the plane of existing columns and beams) - o wing walls (adding wall segments or wings on each side of an existing column) - o additional frames in a frame or skeleton structure - o trusses and diagonal bracing (steel or reinforced concrete) in a frame or skeleton structure b) Reducing seismic response of the building